-WHY GO: There are quite a few ways to approach Lancaster County; experiencing the city itself as an arts magnet, getting lost among the “Simple Folk” in the surrounding farmlands – or stepping back in time to study the seeds of Amish and Mennonite life in the region.
+WHY GO: There are quite a few ways to approach Lancaster County PA; experiencing the city itself as an arts magnet, getting lost among the “Simple Folk” in the surrounding farmlands – or stepping back in time to study the seeds of Amish and Mennonite life in the region.
 The oldest Mennonite Meeting House – dating from 1719 – still stands.
-So do buildings built by a strange monastic sect as well as a pre-Industrial brewery tucked away on a one-block “downtown” and still brewing.
-All of these and more are open to the public in this Historic Getaway that digs deep beneath the earth to uncover the roots of Lancaster County, and brings us to the present through time travel and a bit of rock and roll.
+So do buildings built by a strange messianic, monastic sect, as well as a pre-Industrial brewery tucked away on a one-block “downtown” and still brewing.
+All of these and more are open to the public in this Historic Getaway that digs deep beneath the earth to uncover the roots of Lancaster County, and brings us to the present through “time” travel.

 Things To Do In Lancaster County PA

 VISIT: Hans Herr House and Eastern Woodland Longhouse.
 Built in 1719, the Hans Herr House is the oldest building in Lancaster County, and the longest standing Mennonite Meeting House in the USA.
 And it wasn’t even built by Hans Herr (who may or may not have even left Germany), but by his son Christian Herr.
 A prime example of Medieval Germanic architecture, with asymmetrical windows and a central fireplace, this was a mansion in the early 1700’s when other families lived in log cabins.